mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

     The ramp-up period tells JMeter how long it will take to "ramp-up" to the full number of threads chosen, by default is set to 1 second.

-    Loop count setting: you can select a high number of loops, or set it to infinite.
-If you choose "infinite" you can stop the run with the stop button in the UI.
+    Loop count setting: Select a high number of loops or set it to infinite.
+If you choose infinite, you can stop the run with the stop button in the UI.

     Same user on each iteration setting: When you select this checkbox the cookies that you get in the first response will be used for the following requests.